-Statement of cash flow is a financial statement that shows how changes in balance sheet accounts and income affect cash and cash equivalents and break the analysis down to operating, investing and financing activities.
+A statement of cash flow is a financial statement that shows how changes in balance sheet accounts and income affect cash and cash equivalents.
+It breaks the analysis down into operating, investing, and financing activities.

-In QBO, they also have the following three standard sections for the cash flow analysis.
+QBO also has the following three standard sections for the cash flow analysis.

 - Operating